 These steps might require a bit of work in order to enjoy a meal out, but they don’t take a lot of time and are really important in order to ensure your safety.

-Food Intolerance and Food Allergies are not the same things
+Food Intolerance and food allergies are not the same

 Some people suffer from food allergies; others have food intolerance problems.
-They sound similar, but they are quite different.
+They sound similar, but food intolerances and food allergies are quite different.
 Food intolerance is a response from the body’s digestive system.
 It typically results in a less severe effect than an allergy would.
 A food allergy, on the other hand, attacks the immune system and causes a serious physical reaction or even death.
 Feeling nauseous could be a sign of food intolerance, while the inability to breathe may be caused by an allergy.

 Knowing the difference between the two is important to understanding the severity of a possible reaction.
 Intolerance will not require a trip to the hospital, but an allergy likely could.

 Living with an allergy could take a toll on more than just a person’s diet.
 It is more likely for someone who has an allergy to also show symptoms of anxiety.
 Anxiety creeps in because those with food allergies have to be hyper-aware of what they are ingesting and, in extreme cases, what people around them are eating.
 In severe cases, those with both allergies and anxiety could suffer from panic attacks or might be at risk of suicide.
 Make sure you can get the treatment you need as soon as you notice symptoms of anxiety, panic disorder, or depression.

 Food allergies aren’t hard to understand once you take the time to learn about the effects they can have on your body.
 That so many people are unaware of the serious impact allergies have on the population is a public health issue, not a personal issue.